FAQ

 You must have a functioning bike and a helmet to participate in the training.
 Many women train and complete their first year using a mountain bike with “fat tires”.
 We have found, however, that by the second year, most women want to get a road bike with “skinny tires” as a way to go faster with less energy.
 You can purchase a bike at Sunlight Sports, Basalt Bike and Ski, Ute City Cycles, and the used Gear Shop.
 In addition, you can often pick up a used bike from a team member or by checking the want ads or posting on our Facebook page.

-9. I can’t run, can I still be on the Team?
+9. I can’t run.
+Can I still be on the Team?

 Yes.
 Many of the women do not run for one reason or another.
 We have a special assistant coach who teaches the art of fitness walking!
 In addition, our running program is based on a run and walk and run method.
 Both walkers and runners are welcome on our team.

-10. What if I start the class and need to drop-out for one reason or another?
+10. What if I start the class and need to drop out for one reason or another?

 11. How old do you have to be to be on the Team?